silverstripe/silverstripe-testsession/README.md

  * `dev/testsession/end`: Removes the test state, and resets to the original database.
  * `dev/testsession/loadfixture?fixture=<path>`: Loads a fixture into an existing test state.
  * `dev/testsession/clear`: Empties the test state.
+ * `dev/testsession/browsersessionstate`: Set or unset browser session state (different from test session state).
+   Use query parameters to define states.

 While you can use the interface to set the test session state, it can be useful to set them programmatically through query parameters